RAJESH2961/Diploma_Percentage_calculator/README.md

 ## Usage
 1. Open the web app in your browser.
-2. Enter the marks for each subject in the input fields.
+2. Enter the marks for each Semester in the input fields.
-3. Click on "Calculate" to see the total marks and percentage.
+3. Click on "Calculate" to see the total marks an percentage.

 ## Screenshots
 ### Home Page